 One of the reasons that many homeowners don’t like to have a belly board installed under the home is the difficulty when it comes to repairing plumbing or ducting (or even wiring).

 Belly board also makes finding a water leak difficult.
 One installer recommends taking a small safety pin and pushing through the belly board a few times under bathrooms and kitchens.
 This makes moisture or wetness easier to see, especially if you have a nice dry vapor barrier on the ground.
 You may be able to catch leaks a little quicker.

 This could be a terrible idea for bug-prone or extremely wet areas though.
 Just thought I’d share the tip.

 Can you Use Tyvek as a Mobile Home Belly Board?

 If you’ve read other mobile home blogs or the University of Wyoming’s booklet titled Mobile Home Energy or even the US Department of Energy you’ll see a recommendation using Tyvek to repair belly board.

-Here’s their steps to repair a mobile home belly board with Tyvek:
+Here are their steps to repair a mobile home belly board with Tyvek:

 To repair large holes in the belly board (generally in the central part of the belly between the two main steel beams) use the following procedure:

 First, measure the space needed to be covered.
 Cut a piece of Tyvek that is at least 1 foot larger than the hole on all sides.
 If the hole is really large, wrap one edge of the Tyvek around a long 1×2 inch furring strip.

 Screw the 1×2 to the bottom of the floor joists next to one of the steel I-beams.
 Drape the fabric under the main duct trunk line so that space for insulation remains.
 Wrap the opposite edge of the replacement fabric to another 1×2 furring strip, then screw it to the joists next to the other metal frame.